coaka/phr/README.md

 Previous Hop Routing:
 A new routing protocol for VANETs.
-A tutorial on how to use the code in NS2 is provided inside phr directory.
+A tutorial on how to use the code in NS2 is provided inside phr directory..